APES-CIC/.github/profile/README.md

 # Association of Protecting Exotic Species CIC

 Welcome to the repository for the Association of Protecting Exotic Species CIC (APES).
 We are a dedicated community interest company committed to the protection and preservation of exotic species and their habitats around the world.
-Our mission is to engage, educate, and empower communities and individuals to contribute towards sustainable conservation efforts.
+Our mission is to engage, educate, and empower communities and individuals to contribute towards better care of exotic pets.

 ## Who We Are